-The City of Richmond WWTP plant discharges its treated wastewater into the San Francisco (SF) Bay and the plant was identified, in 2010, as needing rehabilitation.
-The City has been upgrading the plant over the last 10 years with a most recent addition of a new secondary clarifier and modifications to their existing clarifiers.
+The City of Richmond’s Wastewater Treatment Plant discharges treated wastewater into the San Francisco Bay.
+In 2010, the plant was identified as needing rehabilitation.
+Since then, the City has implemented high-priority upgrades to the plant, most recently adding a new secondary clarifier and modifying existing clarifiers, for improved wastewater treatment.

-This project significantly improves the level of treatment the wastewater receives before discharging into the SF Bay allowing the City to comply with current and future discharge regulations, improving the health and safety of the plant operators by eliminating aerosols of wastewater created from its outdated aeration system, and demoing some mothballed structures which makes room for future plant expansion.
+As part of this project, Shimmick will significantly improve the level of treatment the wastewater receives before discharging into the San Francisco Bay, reducing environmental impacts and allowing the City to meet current and future discharge regulations.
+This work also improves the health and safety of plant operators by eliminating aerosols of wastewater created from its outdated aeration system.
+It also makes room for future plant expansion.